Clan Rising

 Henry Thomas Cockburn, Lord Cockburn, Senator of the College of Justice

-The Edinburgh judge who was the leading Whig advocate at the Scottish bar through the long Tory generation, sat as Senator of the College of Justice from 1834, and wrote *Memorials of His Time* (1856) and *Journal* (1874), the foundational personal record of late-Georgian and early-Victorian Edinburgh society.
+The Edinburgh judge who was the leading Whig advocate at the Scottish bar through a long Tory generation, drafted the Scottish Reform Act, and wrote Memorials of His Time, the foundational personal record of late-Georgian and early-Victorian Edinburgh.

-Henry Thomas Cockburn was born at the family house of Cockpen on the western outskirts of Edinburgh on 26 October 1779, third son of Archibald Cockburn, the Sheriff of Midlothian and a Baron of the Court of Exchequer in Scotland, and Janet Rannie.
-The Cockburns were an old Borders-Lothian legal-and-landed family that had held the small estate of Cockpen since the late seventeenth century; his father's senior judicial position gave the household the entrée to the late-eighteenth-century Edinburgh legal-and-intellectual establishment that the boy was raised at the centre of.
-He was schooled at the Royal High School of Edinburgh from eight, went up to the University of Edinburgh at thirteen in 1793 to read law under the Edinburgh-Whig professor Dugald Stewart, and was admitted advocate at the Faculty of Advocates on 21 December 1800 at the age of twenty-one.
+Henry Thomas Cockburn was born at the family house of Cockpen on the western outskirts of Edinburgh on 26 October 1779, third son of a Sheriff of Midlothian and Baron of the Court of Exchequer.
+He was schooled at the Royal High School of Edinburgh, went up to the University of Edinburgh at thirteen to read law under Dugald Stewart, and was admitted advocate in 1800 at twenty-one.

 Achievements